SimiaCryptus/jo-penai/docs/dev_documentation.md

 ### Companion Object

-Contains a private logger instance for logging information and debug messages.
+Contains a private log instance for logging information and debug messages.

 ### Usage Example